xprasanga/PAUDEL-MADA-project/results/README.md

 This folder and subfolders contain results produced by the code, such as figures and tables, and other files.

 A special folder for large files exists.
 This folder is set in .gitignore to be ignored when pushing/pulling.
-See the readme in that folder for details.